iods/build-actions/docs/README.md

 Documentation
 =============

-Just dumping information about GitHub Actions.
+Just a landing page for the wiki.

 [Visit the Wiki](https://github.com/iods/build-actions/wiki) for project docs.